lycheeEng/flexbox-help-react/README.md

 This project based on [this](http://flexbox.help/) site.
 The aim is to build a visualized flexbox demo and practice my react skills.

+## How to play?

+- First use `git clone https://github.com/lycheeEng/flexbox-help-react && cd flexbox-help-react` to clone the code to your machine
+- then use `npm install` to install all dependencises we need
+- then use `yarn start` to start a development server
+- if you want to build and server in remote server, use 'yarn build' to build the production code

 ## Challenges I faced when developing this project

 - When I drag range indicator, I wont't see the changes in the Show compoentn, why?